A solution to the S8 tension through neutrino-dark matter interactions: Results

 As mentioned above, hints of non-negligible $\nu$DM interaction strength have been found in high-multipole \texttt{ACT}~\cite{Brax:2023rrf,Brax:2023tvn,Giare:2023qqn} and Lyman-$\alpha$~\cite{Hooper:2021rjc} data.
-We now examine this anomaly using weak lensing data.

-We first re-examine the CMB analysis using the \texttt{Planck+BAO+ACT} likelihoods.
-The relevant one-dimensional posterior distribution for $\rm{u}_{\nu\textrm{DM}}$ is shown as a black solid line in \cref{Fig:act_u}.
-We observe a preference for non-zero $\rm{u}_{\nu\textrm{DM}}$ within the $68\%$ credible region, consistent with previous findings, which is driven by the high-$\ell$ \texttt{ACT} data.\footnote{Our results for $\rm{u}_{\nu\textrm{DM}}$ are slightly shifted to higher values compared to previous works~\cite{Giare:2023qqn}, as we used the full Plik likelihood with a cut at $\ell_{\rm{max}}=650$ rather than the lite version.} The preferred parameter regions are reported in \cref{tab:constrain_act}, with a central value of $\rm{log}_{10}\,\rm{u}_{\nu\textrm{DM}}\simeq -4.24$.
-Using the profile likelihood method, we identify a favored region of $-4.92 < \rm{log}_{10}\,\rm{u}_{\nu\textrm{DM}} < -3.60$ at $68\%$ CL, which is highlighted in orange in \cref{Fig:likelihood}.
-While the current \texttt{DES Y3} dataset cannot rule out this indication for an interaction, upcoming surveys like CSST and LSST are expected to have the sensitivity to probe this scenario thoroughly.
+For the purpose of this study, we have re-examined the CMB analysis using the \texttt{Planck+BAO+ACT} likelihoods by using the flat priors, shown in Supplementary Table 1.
+The relevant one-dimensional posterior distribution for $u_{\nu\textrm{DM}}$ is shown as a black solid line in \cref{Fig:act_u}.
+We observe a preference for nonzero $u_{\nu\textrm{DM}}$ within the $68\%$ credible region, consistent with previous findings, which is driven by the high-$\ell$ \texttt{ACT} data.
+We note that our results for $u_{\nu\textrm{DM}}$ are slightly shifted to higher values compared to previous works~\cite{Giare:2023qqn}, as we used the full Plik likelihood with a cut at $\ell_{\rm{max}}=650$ rather than the lite version.
+The preferred parameter regions are reported in \cref{tab:constrain_act}, with a central value of $\rm{log}_{10}\,u_{\nu\textrm{DM}}\simeq -4.24$.

-Combining the full \texttt{DES Y3} and \texttt{Planck+BAO+ACT} datasets shifts the preferred region of $\rm{u}_{\nu\textrm{DM}}$ towards smaller values by approximately half a sigma, with a larger tail for diminishing $\rm{u}_{\nu\textrm{DM}}$, as shown with the blue dotted line in \cref{Fig:act_u}.
-Also in this case, the indication for a non-vanishing interaction persists but with reduced significance, demonstrating consistency among the datasets.
-In \cref{tab:constrain_act}, we report the $68\%$ credible regions obtained from the posterior distributions of the cosmological parameters in these analyses.

-We further test the interplay between CMB and weak lensing data by focusing on the \texttt{DES Y3 cosmic shear} dataset alone, i.e., neglecting the galaxy clustering and galaxy-galaxy lensing data.
-The cosmic shear dataset is considered the most conservative among all the DES Y3 data, as it is not affected by the galaxy bias model, which describes the bias arising from using galaxies as tracers of matter~\cite{Dentler:2021zij,DES:2021wwk}.
-By focusing exclusively on the cosmic shear dataset, we avoid this bias.

-In contrast to the results using the full \texttt{DES Y3} dataset, the results obtained for the combined dataset \texttt{Planck+BAO+ACT+DES Y3 cosmic shear} exhibit a stronger preference toward non-zero values of $\rm{u}_{\nu\textrm{DM}}$ than observed for \texttt{Planck+BAO+ACT}.
-This is shown by the red dashed line in \cref{Fig:act_u}.
-In this case, we find a nearly $3\sigma$ preference for non-zero $\rm{u}_{\nu\textrm{DM}}$ with a peak value of the interaction parameter $\rm{log}_{10}\,\rm{u}_{\nu\rm{DM}}\simeq -3.77$ and a reduction of the errors by a factor of 2.
-The constraints for this parameter and other cosmological parameters are given in \cref{tab:constrain_act}.
-As can be seen, the $\Lambda$CDM parameters obtained using the \texttt{Planck+BAO+ACT+DES Y3 cosmic shear} dataset stay within the $1\sigma$ uncertainty band from the central values of the \texttt{Planck+ACT+BAO} fit.